miris-mimitako/how_use_coding_rules/sass.md

 ### Interpolation
-replacement from mixin to include. mixin valiable and include valiable against one by one.
+replacement from mixin to include. mixin variable and include variable against one by one.

 ```SCSS
 @mixin define-content($name, $glyph){